Employment Arbitration Agreements

 Some of the downsides of arbitration include the following:

-- Unlike a trial, where you may be able to opt to have your legal claim heard by a jury of your peers, your dispute will be heard and concluded with a neutral third party called the arbitrator.
-The arbitrator's decision is, in general, fair and will follow the law.
-However, sometimes employees prefer to have their cases heard by juries because juries are often more sympathetic to employees.
+- Unlike a trial, where you may be able to have your legal claim heard by a jury of your peers, your dispute will get handled by a neutral third party called the arbitrator.
+The arbitrator's decision is generally fair and will follow the law.
+But sometimes, employees prefer to have a jury hear their cases because juries are often more sympathetic to employees.

-- Parties going through arbitration, in general, get to request less evidence and documents from the other side than if the dispute had gone through a trial.
-In most situations, this will hurt the employee because it is the employer that will have access to more of the evidence and documents needed during the dispute.
+- Parties going through arbitration generally get to request less evidence and documents from the other side than if the dispute had gone through a trial.
+In most situations, this will hurt the employee because the employer can access more evidence and documents.

-- Arbitration decisions cannot, in general, be appealed.
-This finality is very unlike court decisions that are routinely appealed to higher courts to take a second look at a case.
-Employees who do not like the results of arbitration, or think they are unfair, generally cannot get a higher authority to take a look.
+- You can't appeal arbitration decisions, in general.
+This finality is unlike court decisions that routinely get appealed to higher courts.
+Employees who do not like the arbitration result can't get a higher authority to review the dispute.

 Upsides of Arbitration